Lockpickers-United/lpu-belt-explorer/belts.md

 To earn a black belt, world-class picking is necessary but not sufficient.
 Mentoring others is necessary but not sufficient.
 You must deviate from your comfort zone and complete at least two epic quests of sufficient complexity and difficulty.
-Black Belt Pickers are extremely rare, and while this system was designed with a degree of levity, earning one is true honor and something to be very very proud of.
+Black Belt Pickers are extremely rare, and while this system was designed with a degree of levity, earning one is true honor and something to be very, very proud of.

 You must video picking and gutting accomplishments in one continuous take, If there is a sidebar it must also be displayed to show nothing has been tampered with.
 There are no exceptions to the gutting requirement for videos of black